 So, what features should you look out for when walking long distances in trainers?

 Flexibility: Unlike hard soles, you need walking shoes that will flex with your feet as you step and enable you to gain grip on rough terrain.

 Adjustability: Through longer walks you will find that your feet tend to swell, it’s a good idea to invest in a pair of lace-up trainers, so you can alter the fit during your hike.

 Breathability: Sport knit uppers are great for breathability and flexibility too.
 Good ventilation will reduce the risk of sweaty feet which can lead to rubbed feet and consequently blisters

 Thick soles: Your trainers should be light and flexible with soles that are thick enough to prevent stones being felt under your feet.

 With so many walking trainers available, finding the most suitable pair can be tough.
-To set you on the right path we have put together our top recommendations for walking trainers from a brand loved across the globe for their comfortable trainers, meet Skechers the go-to brand where walking comfort is concerned.
+To set you on the right path we have put together our top recommendations for comfortable walking trainers ...

 The fit is one of the most important factors to consider when investing in a pair of walking trainers, shoes that do not fit your natural shape will be too tight and can cause blisters.